holderbaum-io/think-about-website/source/_codeofconduct.markdown

 [Back to top](#)

-To create a pleasant, safe and respectful atmosphere for all participants of the Think About! conference we have two Awareness-Teams available during the conference.
+To create a pleasant, safe and respectful atmosphere for all participants of the Think About! conference we have several Awareness-Teams available during the conference.
 "Awareness" in this case means the recognition or perception of verbal, psychological or physical violations of personal boundaries.

-The Teams consist of two people of different genders and are experienced in the care and consultation of people who have experienced boundary-crossing situations.
+Each Team consist of two people of different genders.
+They are experienced in the care and consultation of people who have experienced boundary-crossing situations.
 One team will be moving freely on the location, another one can be reached at a fixed position which will be communicated in advance.
 They will also be available via a phone number which will be published here as well.

-One can also contact the Awareness Team through any of the other conference officials (people working at the conference).
+Additionally, there will be a dedicated team for the speakers.

 The Awareness Team may warn offenders or exclude them from the conference with no refund.

-You can contact us before or after the conference as well.
+You can contact them before, during and after the conference either by approaching them or any of the conference staff or by using the official phone line or E-Mail adress.
+The phone number and E-Mail adress will be published prior to and on the event itself.

 The organization team may be reached via mail under the following addresses: